Canar/2b/README.md

 by editing `config.h`.
 This is where channel count, sampling rate,\
 sample format, and such are configured.

-`2b` defaults to CD audio quality.
+`2b` defaults to CD audio quality: 44.1kHz 16-bit interleaved stereo PCM

 ## Release Log